masasam/emacs-anything-tramp/README.md

 # Warning

-Anything and all packages that depend on it have been unsupported from MELPA.
+Anything and all packages that depend on it have been unsupported from MELPA now.

 https://github.com/melpa/melpa/commit/7d8763a17ecd46efb0bebe6f6a4c8c7791283355

-The reason for having been unsupported is written [here](https://github.com/melpa/melpa/issues/3004).
+The reason for having been unsupported now is written [here](https://github.com/melpa/melpa/issues/3004).

 Therefore I recommend you are going to install [helm-tramp](https://github.com/masasam/emacs-helm-tramp) or [counsel-tramp](https://github.com/masasam/emacs-counsel-tramp).